ondrejd/odwp-wc-orderbyvisits/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload plugin's folder `wp-woocommerce-simplestats-plugin` to the `/wp-content/plugins/` directory
+1. Upload plugin's folder `odwp-wc-simplestats` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. For other details see [plugin's home page](https://github.com/ondrejd/wp-woocommerce-simplestats-plugin)
+3. For other details see [plugin's home page](https://github.com/ondrejd/odwp-wc-simplestats)

 == Frequently Asked Questions ==